+Perhaps you want to specialize in a specific maintenance job within the HVAC industry and list that on your site.
 Once you’ve decided on your key services, keep in mind that you can continue to build around those as time goes on.
-That’s one of the great things about starting your own HVAC business– the ball is in your court and you can adapt as necessary.
+That’s one of the great things about starting an HVAC business– the ball is in your court and you can adapt the business structure as necessary.

-Get all of the licenses needed
+3. Get all of the licenses needed

-Understand Insurance and bond requirements
+4. Understand insurance and bond requirements

-I won’t sugar coat it, starting an HVAC business is expensive.
+Starting an HVAC business is expensive.
 First you need to set up your tools and equipment.
 Given the nature of the work that’s being carried out, it’s no surprise that this is a costly exercise.
 You will also want to come to grips with the relevant insurance and bond requirements so you can ensure that you’re protecting both yourself and your customers from financial loss.
 Insurance aims to cover you and your business from financial loss in the event of property damage and injuries to individuals.
 While shopping for coverage, think about your employees and whether the options will pay for medical care if they have an accident while at work.

 In addition to insurance, there are HVAC contractor bonds which work as an unspoken agreement between customer and contractor.
 In order to operate the equipment and machinery that comes with owning an HVAC business you must have the right license.
 The step before getting that license is getting a contractor bond.
 It’s a document you keep that provides assurance from your business to the customer that the work you’re carrying out will be done to the best of your ability and to industry standards, ensuring guidelines and regulations are followed.
 Once you’ve acquired the bond you can then proceed with getting any licenses required for your tools and equipment.

-Get your finances in order
+5. Get your finances in order

 Your finances and how you set yourself up within the business world may be the difference between success and failure.
 Therefore, it’s vital that you have the financial standing behind you to sustain a profitable HVAC business while you’re generating revenue and building up your client base.
-Whether that be through personal savings, help from family and friends, or a loan.
+Whether that be through personal assets and savings, help from family and friends, or a loan.

-Create a pricing strategy
+6. Create a pricing strategy

 When it comes down to pricing for services your HVAC business will offer, many variables will affect your outcomes including fixed costs, labor costs and competitor rates which is another reason why it’s good to suss out what your competition is charging.
 There’s also a huge element of trial and error as you may not get pricing correct in terms of generating-a profit straight out the gate.
-However, if you’ve got a good financial head on your shoulders, you may find this process easier than most, as a lot of it will come down to analyzing data around your financials.
+However, if you’ve got a good financial head on your shoulders, you may find this process easier than most, as a lot of it will come down to analyzing data around your finances.
 Some common costs to look out for include: